Hanns Heinz Ewers: Early works

-After the United States joined the war, he was arrested in 1918 as an "active propagandist," as the US government, as well as British and French intelligence agencies asserted that Ewers was a German agent.
+After the United States joined the war, he was arrested in 1918 as an "active propagandist," as the US government, as well as British and French intelligence agencies, asserted that Ewers was a German agent.
 They evidenced his travels to Spain during 1915 and 1916, both with an alias using a falsified Swiss passport.
 Later, a travel report in the archives of the German Foreign Office was discovered indicating that he may have been traveling to Mexico, perhaps to encourage Pancho Villa to hamper the U.S. military by an attack on the United States.

 Ewers is associated with the pro-German George Sylvester Viereck, son of the German immigrant and reported illegitimate Hohenzollern offspring Louis Sylvester Viereck (a Social Democrat famous for sharing a prison cell with August Bebel), who was a member of the same Berlin student corps (fraternity) as Ewers.

 Ewers' activities as an "Enemy Alien" in New York were documented by J. Christoph Amberger in the German historical journal Einst & Jetzt (1991).
 Amberger indicates arrival records which demonstrate that Ewers entered the United States in the company of a "Grethe Ewers," who is identified as his wife.
 Enemy Alien Office records refer to a recent divorce.
-The identity of this otherwise undocumented wife has never been established and is missing from most biographies.
+The identity of this otherwise undocumented wife has never been established, with reference to her missing from most biographies.

 As a German national he was sent to the internment camp at Fort Oglethorpe, Georgia.
 Ewers was never tried as a German agent in the United States.
 In 1921, he was released from the internment camp and returned to his native Germany.